otto-torino/django-baton/README.md

     <script src="http://localhost:8080/dist/baton.min.js"></script>

 Now while you make your changes to the js app (css included), webpack will update the bundle automatically, so just refresh the page and you'll see your changes.

-## <a name="known-issues"></a>Known Issues

-Some issues which are known, and may or may not be fixed in the future.

-This application is meant for use with modern browsers, targeting all recent versions of chrome, firefox an IE. Surely it will cause graphic disasters with older IE versions.

-### Wrap multiple fields in the same line in fieldsets

-It is possible in django to wrap multiple fields in the same line, when defining a fieldset:

-    {
-        'fields': (('first_name', 'last_name'), 'address', 'city', 'state'),
-    }

-putting `first_name` and `last_name` in their own tuple will fire this behaviour.

-This feature is not supported in django-baton, because field-rows are not supposed to be inline.

-I think I won't fix this, I prefer using other approaches in these situations, like for example write a custom widget.

-## <a name="todo"></a>TODO

-- write tests

 ## <a name="screenshots"></a>Screenshots